dabreegster/dabreegster.github.io/poetry/index.md

 One week after being summoned, I am forced to confront [the homeopathological case](adult/homeopathological.md).

 After almost a decade, I've tried reading poetry to a crowd before.
-[Autobiography of a Lambeth flaneur](adult/lambeth_flaneur.md) iss a more traditional piece, and [some choice words for my archway nemesis](adult/archway_nemesis.md) is a battle rap, though missing a partner.
+[Autobiography of a Lambeth flaneur](adult/lambeth_flaneur.md) is a more traditional piece, and [some choice words for my archway nemesis](adult/archway_nemesis.md) is a battle rap, though missing a partner.